benshaw/reading/README.md

 # books
-I love to read and I believe there is alot of value in book.
-This is collection of books that I have found to be useful in work and life in no particular order.
+I love to read and I believe there is a lot of value in books.
+This is a collection of books that I have found to be useful in work and life in no particular order.

 ## Currently Reading
+The Secret Pulse of Time
+Klein, Stefan

+Journey to the Heart.
+Daily meditations on the path to Freeing your soul Beattie, Melody

+The Shadow of What Was Lost (The Licanius Trilogy) Islington, James

+The First 90 Days: Proven Strategies for Getting Up to Speed Faster and Smarter Michael D. Watkins

+Leaders Eat Last: Why Some Teams Pull Together and Others Don't Simon Sinek

+The Crux: How Leaders Become Strategists
+Richard P. Rumelt

+The Ape that Understood the Universe: How the Mind and Culture Evolve Steve Stewart-Williams,

-## Reccomendations of Past Reads
+## Recommendations of Past Reads

 Man's Search for Meaning
 Viktor E. Frankl